tremor-rs/tremor-runtime/README.md

 Note that since the image is building tremor in release mode it requires some serious resources.
 We recommend allowing docker to use at least **12 but better 16 gigabytes of memory** and as many cores as there are to spare.
 Depending on the system building, the image can take up to an hour.

-Providing too little resources to the docker machine can destabalize the docker build process.
+Providing too little resources to the docker machine can destabilize the docker build process.
 If you're encountering logs/errors like:

 ```
 (signal: 9, SIGKILL: kill)